jhaip/streaming-queue-viz/README.md

 mounts itself to `/Volumes/CIRCUITPY` as this is where the Circuit Playground Express board mounts on my Mac.
 The scripts require that python be installed along with the libraries in the `circuitpython/requirements.txt` folder.

+## Serial Logging

+To automatically log and see serial logs, run `python circuitpython/serial_logger.py` as a background process or in an open terminal.